tsrivishnu/DO-torrent-downloader/README.md

 ### Prerequisites

 * DigitalOcean's Personal Access Token for API access.
-You can manage there [here](https://cloud.digitalocean.com/settings/applications)
+You can manage them [here](https://cloud.digitalocean.com/settings/applications)
 * Custom image on DigitalOcean with [`qbittorrent-nox`](https://github.com/qbittorrent/qBittorrent) installed.
 * SSH access to the droplet usign a key file that is not password protected.
 (Will support password protected files soon in later versions.)
 * `rsync` program installed on the host machine.